-- Species Richness: The number of species in a defined region.
+- Species Richness: The number of species in a transect.
 Does not take into account the abundances of species. - Shannon-Wiener Diversity: an index that measures biodiversity.
 It considers the number of species living in an area (richness) and their relative abundances.
 Better at capturing rare species. - Simpson Diversity: an index that measures biodiversity.
 It considers the number of species living in an area (richness) and their relative abundances.
 Greater diversity, greater number.
 Weighted towards dominant species, not good for rare species.

 Objective 2.
-Determine if a key water quality metrics are affected by meadow restoration and WLPZ removal in Rock Creek Meadow by evaluation of streambed sediment and stream temperatures within or downstream of the restoration site.
+Determine if water quality metrics are affected by meadow restoration and WLPZ removal in Rock Creek Meadow by evaluation of streambed sediment and stream temperatures within or downstream of the restoration site.

-Stream Temperature Measurement and Evaluation in Rock Creek
+Stream Temperature Measurement and Evaluation in Rock Creek1

 Stream temperature sensors were deployed upstream and downstream of the treatment area using hobo stream temperature probes (Onset).
 There were two stream temperature probes, East and West Hobo, placed upstream of the treatment area due to multiple channels of Rock Creek at this location (Figure 3).
 These measurements occurred during spring and summer when streamflow was present from 2018-2022.
-One stream temperature measurement occurred downstream of treatment area using a temperature measurement from a water depth recorder (Level TROLL 500 instrument; In-Situ Inc., Fort Collins, CO, USA) in Rock Creek for calculation of streamflow.
-Metrics of the seven-day rolling average of average daily stream temperature and maximum daily stream temperature were evaluated.
-The maximum weekly maximum temperature (MWMT) and maximum weekly average temperature (MWAT) were determined for each year with streamflow.
-This provided the ability to make comparisons between upstream and downstream temperatures before and after treatment.
+One stream temperature measurement occurred downstream of treatment area using a temperature measurement from a water depth recorder (Level TROLL 500 instrument; In-Situ Inc., Fort

-&lt;sup>1 Rock Creek was the only class I watercourse with streamflow beyond the winter precipitation events and snow melt.
+1 Rock Creek was the only class I watercourse with streamflow beyond the winter precipitation events and snow melt.